Payment Collection Solution for Small Business POS

 Inventory Management Synchronization

 Understanding credit card processing fees helps you choose the most cost-effective payment processing structure for your business.
-Different fee models work better for different transaction patterns, and your POS system should provide transparency about what each transaction costs.
+Different fee models work better for different transaction patterns, and your payment collection solution should provide transparency about what each transaction costs.

 Surcharging capabilities allow qualifying businesses to pass processing costs to customers who choose to pay with credit cards.
 This practice has become more common as processing costs have increased, and many customers accept small surcharges in exchange for payment convenience.